Legal, Privacy, Cookies

 Links, Third Party Apps, and Third Parties’ Privacy Practices

-Global Shares takes reasonable security measures to help protect against loss, misuse, unauthorized access and unauthorized disclosure or alteration of the Personal Information under its control.
+Global Shares takes reasonable security measures to help protect against loss, misuse, unauthorized access and unauthorized disclosure or alteration of your Personal Data under its control.

 Your Choices regarding Marketing Correspondence

-We and other members of the Global Shares group of companies may use your Personal Information to send you marketing-related correspondence (including emails) related to Global Shares products in accordance with your email preferences.
-We do not share Personal Information with third parties for the third parties’ marketing purposes.
+We and other members of the Global Shares group of companies may use your Personal Data to send you marketing-related correspondence (including emails) related to Global Shares products in accordance with your email preferences.
+We do not share your Personal Data with third parties for the third parties’ marketing purposes.

 To opt out of receiving marketing-related correspondence from Global Shares, please click “Unsubscribe” from any marketing email you receive from Global Shares.